-Every member of the community has the right to comment on any planning application.
-We take your comments into consideration when recommending the application for approval or refusal.
+Every member of the community has the right to comment on a planning application.
+We take your comments into consideration when recommending if an application should be approved or denied.

-Your comments whether submitted online, via email or in a letter will become public documents, they cannot be treated as confidential even if the writer expressly wishes it (in accordance with the Local Government Act 2000).
+Your comments whether submitted online (via Public Access) or by post will become public documents that are published on the council website, they cannot be treated as confidential (in accordance with the Local Government Act 2000).

 - View planning applications and comment via Public Access

-You will be able to check that your comments have been received by looking at the applications online.
+You will be able to check that your comments have been received by looking online.

 What can I comment on?